baistander/GL-Fish/README.md

 GL Fish
 =============

-Created this for to visualize data coming from an Arduino board with motion sensors.
+Created this to visualize data coming from an Arduino board with motion sensors.

-As you get closer to the Arduino board, the fish would swim closer to you.
+As the motion sensors detect an approaching object, the fish would swim closer to the camera.

 Demos
 -------